QuentinWach/markedit/README.md

 # Markedit

-A modern, minimalist Markdown editor with real-time preview and LaTeX math support.
-Designed for a seamless writing experience.
+**A modern, minimalist Markdown editor with real-time preview and LaTeX math support.** The extremely minimal code-base allows for fast, easy customization and creating more complex apps on top of it (e.g. note-taking, blogging, etc.).

 ![Screenshot of the editor](docs/header.png)